Spuckwaffel/Simple-MmcopyMemory-Hook/README.md

 These two flag bits are mutually exclusive.
 The caller must set one or the other, but not both.

 NumberOfBytesTransferred
-A pointer to a location to which the routine writes the number of bytes successfully copied from the SourceAddress location to the buffer at TargetAddress.[/QUOTE]
+A pointer to a location to which the routine writes the number of bytes successfully copied from the SourceAddress location to the buffer at TargetAddress.

 Sounds pretty easy to hook.
 5 args!
 Let's make a function in our driver:
 ```